tywalch/electrodb/README.md

 ```
 ### Defined on the model

-> Deprecated but functional as with 1.0.
+> Deprecated but functional with 1.x

 Filters can be defined on the model and used in your query chain.